rafsandwich/react-valentines/README.md

+using codesandbox.io's devbox to throw together a silly valentines question page

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.